arras-energy/gridlabd/docs/Tools/Powerline.md

 The `powerline` tool reads the HIFLD transmission line data repository and generates a network model for the specified region.
 The output FILENAME may a `.glm` or `.json` file.

+If substation consolidation is included, then all the substations at the specified level are consolidated into a single node with all substation loads and generation connected at that node.

 Example: